scalatra/scalatra-book/src/_37_logging.md

       "ch.qos.logback" % "logback-classic" % "1.0.0" % "runtime"

-To add a logger to your project, put a companion object next to your servlet:
+In your servlet or filter class, you can do something like this:

 {pygmentize:: scala}
-object YourServlet {
-  val logger = LoggerFactory getLogger(UploadServlet getClass)
-}
-{pygmentize}

-Then in your servlet or filter class, you can do something like this:

-{pygmentize:: scala}
+import org.slf4j.{Logger, LoggerFactory}

 class YourServlet extends ScalatraServlet {

-  val logger = YourServlet.logger
+  val logger =  LoggerFactory.getLogger(getClass)

   def get("/") {
     logger.info("foo")
     // whatever else you want to put in the body of the action }
 }

 {pygmentize}

+This should get you basic logging.
+There are some additional logging libraries you might want to investigate: [slf4s] and [grizzled-slf4j], which act as Scala wrappers around slf4j.

+The Scala wrappers use by-name parameters for the log message, and check to see that the logging level is enabled.
+This is a performance win for complex log messages involving expensive `toString`s or many concatenations.